shukebeta/claude-code-viewer/README.md

-# 🔍 Claude Session Viewer
+# 🔍 Claude Code Viewer

-A beautiful desktop app for viewing and managing your Claude conversations with real-time updates and powerful navigation.
+Claude Code Viewer brings your Claude Code sessions to life in a clear, structured web-based interface.

+- Beautifully renders markdown, code, and long outputs for easier reading.
+- Hover to preview sessions and navigate instantly.
+- Compact, collapsible chat flows for streamlined context.
+- Seamlessly switch from viewer to Claude CLI for direct edits.

+The best bridge between your terminal and a smarter, clearer session workflow.

 ## ✨ Features